atxwang/atxwang.github.io/_posts/recent events.md

 **to the ones who walk away**

-be swift resolute proud let immovable strides carry you past poppy fields past fig trees past skies which once were kite-filled but now the terrifying rain falls
+be swift resolute proud let immovable strides carry you past poppy fields past fig trees past clear skies where in lieu of soaring kites there is terrifying rain past border walls past

 past gilded gates guarding them from a child